fosterbrereton/forest-svg-docs/forest.md

 <img class='svg-img' src='{{site.baseurl}}/svg/empty.svg'/>

 Given a forest that contains only the root node, `forest<T>::empty()` will return `true`.
 Otherwise, it will return `false`.

+The root does have a trailing-out edge which always points to the root leading-in edge.
+This creates a unique and detectible termination case, which is a useful property.
+For example, the end iterator for a preorder traversal (which always points to a leading edge) is this trailing-out to leading-in edge of the root.

 ### One Node